 - Leftover Pulled Pork: For this recipe use, leftover Instant Pot BBQ Pork or Slow Cooker Pulled Pork.
 You can also opt to use leftover rotisserie chicken or barbecue chicken.

 - Shredded Cheese: A combination of shredded cheddar and mozzarella cheese are classic for barbecue pizzas.
-Feel free to use all shredded cheddar or Colby Jack or a Mozzarella cheese.
+Feel free to use all shredded cheddar or Colby Jack or Mozzarella cheese.

 - Barbecue Sauce: Use your favorite barbecue sauce to spread on the pizza dough and toss your leftover meat with if not coated in barbecue sauce already.